oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 1. Integrate Firebase to track app-system health stats (battery, CPU, memory, network, and disk) and crashes.
 2. Introduce analytics tracking (e.g. with Firebase or Google Analytics) to track in-app impressions (which button was clicked how many times, which screen was visited for how long, etc.).
 The dimensions tracked for these impressions should have parity with the existing dimensions we track with Google Analytics for Oppia web (e.g. geography, device information, etc.).
 3. For users who are typically offline, ensure that their stats are kept offline without using too much disk usage.
 Upload these stats later once connectivity is retained, and ensure that these stats have a marker to indicate that they are associated with the corresponding user.
-(This is to help users recover their progress if something happens to their phone.)
+(This is to help users recover their progress if something happens to their phone.).
+This milestone should also include logging feedback reports, and possibly uploading them later.

 **Notes:**
 - Your proposal should include how Firebase and Google Analytics will be introduced in the application.